-- Within 10 business days of your non-urgent request to start services with the mental health plan; - Within 48 hours if you request services for an urgent condition; - Within 15 business days of your non-urgent request for an appointment with a psychiatrist; and,

-• Within 10 business days from the prior appointment for nonurgent follow up appointments for ongoing conditions.
+- Within 10 business days of your non-urgent request to start services with the mental health plan; - Within 48 hours if you request services for an urgent condition; - Within 15 business days of your non-urgent request for an appointment with a psychiatrist; and, - Within 10 business days from the prior appointment for nonurgent follow up appointments for ongoing conditions.

-However, these times may be longer if your provider has determined that a longer waiting time is medically appropriate and not harmful to your health.
-If you have been told you have been placed on a waitlist and feel the length of time is detrimental to your health, contact your mental health plan at [1-XXX-XXX-XXX].
-You have the right to file a grievance if you do not receive timely care.
-For more information about filing a grievance please see "The Grievance Process" section of this handbook.
+However, these waiting times may be longer if your provider has determined that a longer waiting time is medically appropriate and not harmful- to your health.
+If you have been told you have been placed on a waitlist and feel the length of time is detrimental to your health, contact your mental health plan at [1-XXX-XXX].